msyamkumar/cs220-f21-projects/p5/README.md

 (e.g., "Omar", "OMAR", "oMaR", etc.).

 ### #Q5: What is the slowest MPH a hurricane has ever gone?

+**Hint:** Take a look at the section on finding the minimum from [lab-p5](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p5#5-finding-a-maximum-or-minimum).
+Here, instead of minimizing over the function `f`, you will have to minimize over the function `project.get_mph`.

 ### #Q6: How much faster was the fastest hurricane compared to the slowest hurricane in the dataset?